 - Go to an event your spouse enjoys that you don’t – just to be together.
 A sporting event, clothes shopping, a girly movie, a gun show.

 - Read each other’s book.
 What we like to read says a lot about our personality.
-Each of you read something the other enjoys, and see if you can understand why they enjoy it.
+Each of you read something the other enjoys, talk about it, and see if you can understand why they enjoy it.

 - Visit some place where people are in need.
 Visit a homeless shelter, a crisis pregnancy center, a troubled youth sports program, a food kitchen.
+Volunteer together.
 Your world will look different!

 - Write out a list of questions you would like your spouse to answer.
 Trade lists, and spend some time talking about your answers together.

 - Wash the car or spray off the driveway together.
 A water fight can be fun for adults as well!
-(And you never know what that may lead to.)
+(Wet teeshirt, anyone?
+You never know what that may lead to.)

 - Pray together.
 Out loud.
 Both of you.
 (Guys, you’ve done harder things than this before.
 Girls, don’t assume you can pray better.)
 Praying together can create wonderful spiritual intimacy.